romana/romana.github.io/how/performance.md

 | Romana Networks | 16% | 51% | 100% | 90% |
 {: class='romanatable'}

-For traffic that remains on the same network segment (i.e. no VXLAN routing), Romana demonstrates the same performance for local destinations and improved performance for remote destinations.
+For traffic that remains on the same network segment (i.e. no VXLAN routing), Romana delivers the same performance as standard OpenStack for local destinations and improved performance for remote destinations.

 This is because for local destinations both Romana and Open vSwitch use the Linux kernel to forward packets.
-For remote destinations, Romana does deliver improved performance (~10%) since no encapsulation is necessary.
+For remote destinations, Romana delivers improved performance of about 10% since no encapsulation is necessary.